thestackcollective/front-end-curriculum/lessons/module-2/workflow-prs-and-github-communication.md

 ### Warm Up

-At Turing, we focus a lot on strongly documenting your projects through READMEs, GH issues, PRs, and other workflows.
+At TheStackCollective, we focus a lot on strongly documenting your projects through READMEs, GH issues, PRs, and other workflows.
 But why?
 It certainly requires a lot of work and time when we *could* be using that time to write more code.
 Let's focus on the **why** in this lesson, starting first with READMEs.

 <section class="call-to-action">
 #### In Your Journals